 - Add the amaretto (non-alcoholic variant s.
 Tips) due to the freeze inhibition only shortly before the end of the freezing process.
 With the ice cream machine, this is approx. after 20 minutes, with the manual version approx. after 3.5 hours.

-The ice cream machine prepare and pre-cool for a few minutes depending on the model.
-Switch on the stirrer and add the ice cream mass (duration approx. 30 minutes).
+The ice cream machine prepare and pre-cool for a few minutes, depending on the model.
+Switch on the mixer and pour in the ice cream mixture (duration approx. 30 minutes).

 Alternatively in Freezer freeze and mix well every 30 minutes with a hand mixer (total time about 4 hours).
 The ice cream will not be as creamy when made this way as in an ice cream maker.